 use_ssl true

-</match>Restart your agent when the following lines are in place.
+</match>Restart the Fluentd service when the following lines are in place.

 # append new records to the logs